-Apomorphine has been associated with somnolence, and episodes of sudden sleep onset, particularly in patients with Parkinson's disease.
+Apomorphine has been associated with somnolence, and other dopamine agonists can be associated with sudden sleep onset episodes, particularly in patients with Parkinson's disease.
 Patients must be informed of this and advised to exercise caution while driving or operating machines during treatment with apomorphine.
-Patients who have experienced somnolence and/or an episode of sudden sleep onset must refrain from driving or operating machines.
-Furthermore, a reduction of dos age or termination of therapy may be considered.
+Patients who have experienced somnolence must refrain from driving or operating machines.
+Furthermore, a reduction of dosage or termination of therapy may be considered.